jovanblazek/env-changes-detector/README.md

-# env-changes-detector
+# Detect changes in env files

 Github action for detecting changes in env files.
-Useful for adding comments to PRs with changes to environment variables.
+Useful for adding comments to PRs with changes to environment variables and more (see [outputs](#outputs)).

 ```
 - uses: jovanblazek/env-changes-detector@v1.0